 Step 1: Click on Apple icon and choose Restart and then hold down Command + R simultaneously right away until you see the Apple logo.

 Step 2: Connect the Time Machine backup drive to the Mac.

-Step 3: Select a most recent backup from a version of macOS Mojave you want to downgrade to.
+Step 5: Select a most recent backup of macOS Mojave version you want to downgrade to for the list.

 Other than macOS Mojave, if you have multiple available Time Machine backups of different Mac OS, such as High Sierra, Sierra, El Capitan or earlier versions, you also can choose to go back to one of them.

 Step 6: Follow the onscreen instructions.